cdapio/cdap/cdap-docs/examples-manual/source/examples/purchase.rst

     Purchase object and stores the object in the *purchases* Dataset.
   - User profile information for the user can be added by using ``curl`` calls (or another method) which are then stored in the *userProfiles* Dataset.
-  - The ``CatalogLookupService`` fetches the catalog id for a given product.
-The CatalogLookupService is called from the PurchaseStore Flowlet.
-The host and port of the CatalogLookupService is discovered using the Service discovery framework.
+  - The *CatalogLookup* Service fetches the catalog id for a given product.
+The *CatalogLookup* Service is called from the PurchaseStore Flowlet.
+The host and port of the *CatalogLookup* Service is discovered using the Service discovery framework.
-  - The ``UserProfileService`` is responsible for storing and retrieving the user information for a given user id from the *userProfiles* Dataset.
-The host and port of the ``UserProfileService`` is discovered using the Service discovery framework.
+  - The *UserProfileService* is responsible for storing and retrieving the user information for a given user id from the *userProfiles* Dataset.
+The host and port of the *UserProfileService* is discovered using the Service discovery framework.
   - When scheduled by the ``PurchaseHistoryWorkFlow``, the ``PurchaseHistoryBuilder`` MapReduce reads the *purchases* Dataset.
-It fetches the user profile information, if it is available, from the ``UserProfileService`` and creates a purchase history.
+It fetches the user profile information, if it is available, from the *UserProfileService* and creates a purchase history.
 It stores the purchase history in the *history* Dataset every morning at 4:00 A.M. using a Time Schedule, and also every time 1MB of data is ingested by the ``purchaseStream`` using a Data Schedule.
   - You can either manually (in the Process screen of the CDAP Console) or programmatically execute the ``PurchaseHistoryBuilder`` MapReduce to store customers' purchase history in the *history* Dataset.
-  - Request the ``PurchaseHistoryService`` retrieve from the *history* Dataset the purchase history of a user.
+  - Request the *PurchaseHistoryService* retrieve from the *history* Dataset the purchase history of a user.
   - Execute a SQL query over the *history* Dataset.
 You can do this using a series of ``curl`` calls, or more conveniently using the :ref:`Command Line Interface <cli>`.